sparkfun/SparkFun_Digi_XBee_Regulated_Qwiic/docs/hardware_overview.md

 ## Buttons

 There are two buttons - D0 and RST.
+RST resets the board without power cycling it, D0 is user-defined.

 <figure markdown>
 [![Reset and D0 Buttons](assets/imgs/22032-SparkFun-XBee-Explorer-Regulated-Buttons.jpg){ width="400" }](assets/imgs/22032-SparkFun-XBee-Explorer-Regulated-Buttons.jpg "Click to enlarge")